pritamqu/VCRBench/README.md

 You can use the given evaluation scripts as a reference to evaluate on other models.

-## Evaluating on VCRBench Equipped with RRD
+## Evaluating on VCRBench equipped with RRD

 We also provide scripts to test open-source models equipped with RRD.
 For example, to evaluate Qwen2.5-VL-72B-Instruct with RRD: